lavik424/sportApp/README.md

 # sportApp

 A sport application for pc, written in python using tkinter package.
-Data was mined from  https://www.livescore.com using selenium package and chrome-driver.
+Data was mined from  https://www.livescore.com using selenium package, chrome-driver and BeautifulSoup package.
 I tried to use as many features as I could from tkinter and still keep them simple so you can learn from them.

 Helpful sites for tkinter: